Chapter 4 The Truths of God’s Work of the Last Days

-4. The Significance of God’s Work of Trials and Refinement.
+4. The Significance of God’s Work of Trials and Refinement

 Relevant Words of God:

-What internal state in people are these trials aimed at?
+What internal state in people are trials aimed at?
 They are targeted at the rebellious disposition in people that is incapable of satisfying God.
-There is much that is impure within people, and much that is hypocritical, and so God subjects them to trials in order to purify them. …
+There is much that is impure within people, and much that is hypocritical, and so God subjects people to trials in order to purify them. …

-from “Only Loving God Is Truly Believing in God” in The Word Appears in the Flesh
+Excerpted from “Only Loving God Is Truly Believing in God” in The Word Appears in the Flesh

-from “Only by Experiencing Refinement Can Man Truly Love God” in The Word Appears in the Flesh
+Excerpted from “Only by Experiencing Refinement Can Man Possess True Love” in The Word Appears in the Flesh

 God can perfect man in both positive and negative aspects.
 It depends on whether you are able to experience, and on whether you pursue being perfected by God.
 If you truly seek being perfected by God, then the negative cannot make you suffer loss, but can bring you things that are more real, and can make you more able to know that which is lacking within you, more able to come to grips with your real states, and see that man has nothing, and is nothing; if you do not experience trials, you do not know, and will always feel that you are above others and better than everyone else.
 Through all this you will see that all that came before was done by God and protected by God.
 Entry into trials leaves you without love or faith, you lack prayer, and are unable to sing hymns—and, without realizing it, in the midst of this you come to know yourself.
 God has many means of perfecting man.
 He employs all manner of environments to deal with the corrupt disposition of man, and uses various things to lay man bare; in one regard He deals with man, in another He lays man bare, and in another He reveals man, digging out and revealing the “mysteries” in the depths of man’s heart, and showing man his nature by revealing many of his states.
 God perfects man through many methods—through revelation, dealing, refinement, and chastisement—so that man may know that God is practical.

-from “Only Those Who Focus on Practice Can Be Perfected” in The Word Appears in the Flesh
+Excerpted from “Only Those Who Focus on Practice Can Be Perfected” in The Word Appears in the Flesh